sargamVyas/front-end-dev/README.md

-# front-end-dev
-Scrimba front end developer exercises
+# Front-end Developer Course Exercises
+This repository contains code exercises completed as a part of the scrimba front end developer course.

+## List of exercises
+1. Personal Diary App